 COMMUNICATION ARTS CA131 MASS MEDIA IN A GLOBAL SOCIETY (4).
 An examination of all phases of mass communications.
 Print and electronic media, public relations, and advertising are examined in terms of their historical development, their effect on mass culture and gender bias issues and their relationship to a free society.
 Special emphasis is placed on media as a means of conveying information.
 Clips from classic and popular films, television programs, and radio shows are examined.
-Emphasis is placed on the use of media for social change.
-[Skill: T]
+Emphasis is placed on the use of Mass Media in a Global Society.

 CA234 PUBLIC SPEAKING (2).
 Engages students in the practice of oral and written communication by expanding their knowledge and understanding of different speech types and speech preparations.
 Students demonstrate effective communication skills by developing organizational strategies for a variety of speaking styles according to audience and purpose; clarify personal thinking skills through oral communication; demonstrate a knowledge of grammar, usage and syntax while speaking; and enrich speaking with writing, listening, viewing, and reading experiences.
 Develops an awareness of the importance of oral communication in today’s global society.
 Demonstrative, informative, and persuasive forms of speaking are studied and practiced.

 CA330 COPYWRITING AND COPY EDITING (4).
 This course examines the fundamental skills of copywriting and copy editing for diverse audiences in the contemporary media environment.
 Emphasis is placed on preparing news media, from collecting research and interviewing to developing copy and editing for print.
 Students will also be introduced to basic layout and design techniques.
 Prerequisites: EN101 and EN131.

 CA334 PRODUCTION I: VIDEO AND SCRIPT (4).
 This course combines the practical application of video techniques and script writing in the production of video programs.
 Group dynamics are studied and practiced.
 Studio broadcasting is introduced.
-Prerequisites: CA231 and junior or senior standing.
+Prerequisites: CA233 and junior or senior standing.

 CA495 SENIOR STUDIO (2).
 This is an advanced study in the theory and practice of all areas of Communication Arts.
 Students enrolled in this course will examine contemporary technologies, concepts and issues in the various fields of communications and will engage in the production and management of a final thesis project.
 Students will present their final projects to the campus community.
 Taught Pass/No Pass.
 Prerequisites: Communication Arts major and senior standing.